 Research Design: Reviewers will evaluate the overall quality, sophistication, and appropriateness of the research design as well as its alignment with the research question(s) and/or conceptual framing.

-Budget and Timeline: Reviewers will evaluate the adequacy of the budget, timeline, and strength of proposal within their funding tier.
+Budget and Timeline: Reviewers will evaluate the adequacy of the budget and timeline.

 Project Team: Reviewers will comment on the potential of the investigator(s) to complete the study as described and share the results or other findings.